irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_02-Countering_Misinformation/Lesson_Plan-Counter-misinformation-disinformation/Counter-misinformation-disinformation-Advanced_Organizer.md

 | ---- | --------- | ----------------------------- |
 | 100  | Develop   | Strategies for Implementation |

-1. _Have students to develop a counter strategy for a given scenario._ (20 minutes)
+1. _Have students develop a counter strategy for a given scenario and present it to the class._ (20 minutes)
 2. _Have students present their developed counter strategy to the class._ (30 minutes)
 3. _Have students develop a counter strategy for a given scenario and present it to the class._ (20 minutes)
 4. _Have students present their developed counter strategy to the class._ (30 minutes)